purpleposeidon/literate-readme/README.md

 [HELLO4]: #foo (inner) This may be the most platform independent comment? this is outside the parens.

+[HELLO5]: asdf (This may be the most platform independent comment)

+[HELLO6]: asdf fdsa (This may be the most platform independent comment)

 [TASK]: #compile <<"."
 # Compiling From Source
     # There's probably a bunch of .o files to get rid of.